foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

   must be disabled.
 This allows FreeRTOS to maintain a fully-coherent memory map such that system state is always available and shared across cores.

+- Overlay software support in FreeRTOS is currently not compatible with SMP and must be disabled.

+- FreeRTOS manages coprocessor state through "lazy"/on-demand context switches for efficiency, as described in xtensa_context.h.
+On SMP systems, any tasks that reference coprocessor state should be pinned to a specific core to minimize unsolicited context switch overhead; otherwise, full coprocessor state will be saved and restored to ensure CP state is coherent across cores.

 - SMP examples are provided in common/application_code/cadence_code/xt_smp.c and common/application_code/cadence_code/xt_mc_demo.c and can be built by running "make SMP=1" in Cadence_Xtensa_ISS_xt-clang/.